-We ultimately got some word-processors into our DG XIII development effort, which were hooked up so that we could use them as remote job-entry terminals and start running SYSTRAN jobs ourselves, and later some of them were seconded to the English and then the French typing pools.
+In fact, - and this is something I remembered only when I began to write this paper - the first Wang word-processors in the translation service's typing pool were put there precisely to support the Systran translation effort.
+We ultimately got some word-processors into our DG XIII development effort, which were hooked up so that we could use them as remote job-entry terminals and start running Systran jobs ourselves, and later a couple of them, and then more, were seconded to the English and then the French typing pools.
 I became the Wang guru, not only teaching innumerable secretaries and translators how to use them but also physically moving machines around and laying cables from one office to another.

-Nowadays, when screen-based machines are commonplace and the Commission even has a demonstration room, with comfortable chairs and professional displays on which to show off its various computer applications, it seems incredible to remember my doing a SYSTRAN demonstration to a group of students crammed into my small office, with my Wang screen perched precariously on a chair and the chair itself standing awkwardly on my desk!
+Nowadays, when screen-based machines are commonplace and the Commission even has a demonstration room, with comfortable chairs and professional displays on which to show off its various computer applications, it seems incredible to remember my doing a Systran demonstration to a group of students crammed into my small office, with my Wang screen perched precariously on a chair and the chair itself standing awkwardly on my desk!

 Our contacts with our various subcontractors were equally ad hoc.
-In those early days we had a group of freelance dictionary coders working directly for us, so directly that Ian would personally count the number of entries they had made, subtract the ones which he did not consider valid, and pay off the contractors at so many francs per entry!
+In those early days we had a group of freelance dictionary coders working directly for us, so directly that lan would personally count the number of entries they had made, subtract the ones which he did not consider valid, and pay off the contractors at so many france per entry!

 Gradually, over the years, things became less informal.
-A formal SYSTRAN development body came into being, and existed in a variety of locations, under a variety of leaders.
-It worked for us under a formal development contract, but the linguists we were actually dealing with from day to day were - surprise, surprise! - the same ones as before.
-The machinery became more sophisticated, the development effort became more organised, and above all the systems did actually go into production.
+A formal Systran development body came into being, and existed in a variety of locations, under a variety of leaders.
+It worked for us under a formal development contract, but the linguists we were actually dealing with from day to day were - surprise, surprise ! - the same ones as before.
+The machinery became more sophisticated, the development effort became more organized, and above all the systems did actually go into production.
 Some of the English and French translators (and later other languages as well) became enthusiastic at trying out this new technology.

 As some of the amateurishness went out of the project, however, some of its fun went too.
-And so I was ready for a change when SYSTRAN's big rival Logos asked me to come on board.
+And so I was ready for a change when Systran's big rival Logos asked me to come on board.
 I had always had an unreasoning fascination with America where, I thought, all the women would look like Marilyn Monroe and Faye Dunaway and I would instantly turn into a combination of John Wayne and Humphrey Bogart, and so I agreed.